r-c-c/german-voicebot/README.md

 It takes voice input in german from user.

-Bot generates answer via blenderbot as text.
+Bot generates response via blenderbot as text.

 After that, app sends the audio version of text in german.